Everything about Hubert Hurkacz

 Hubert Hurkacz Canadian Open

 Hubert Hurkacz is a Polish tennis player born February 11, 1997 in Wrocław, Poland.
-He is currently 27 years old and is known for his powerful serve and versatility on various surfaces.
+He is known for his powerful serve and versatility on various surfaces.
 Hurkacz comes from a sporting family; his mother, Zofia Maliszewska-Hurkacz, was a junior tennis star, and his father, Krzysztof Hurkacz, is a sports enthusiast.
 He also has a younger sister, Nika, who is involved in gymnastics.

 Hurkacz began his professional career in 2015 and quickly made a name for himself on the ATP tour.
 He made his breakthrough in 2019 when he won his first ATP title in Winston-Salem.
 His biggest successes came in 2021, when he won the Miami Open, a Masters 1000 tournament, and reached the semifinals of Wimbledon.
 These achievements catapulted him into the top 20 in the world rankings.